F95-6XL/Point-Cloud-Registration/README.md

 # Evaluation

-corase GNSS position is used as search space origin The title of this thesis is "Investigation of maximum consensus techniques for robust localization".
+A corase GNSS position is used as search space origin.
+The search space is discritized with a user defined metric *e*.